WordPress Media Settings

 - Large size – Enter the Max Width and Max Height

-Default settings used for during the media upload process when writing a post.
+Default settings used during the media upload process when writing a post.

 WordPress Media Settings by Visualmodo